Skip to main content

 BC Children's Hospital and Sunny Hill Health Centre is led by the executive team, comprised of senior staff in leadership positions across the organization.

-Sarah Bell CEOSarah Bell has been the Chief Operating Officer of BC Children’s Hospital since her appointment in 2019.
+Sarah Bell CEOSarah Bell has been the chief operating officer of BC Children’s Hospital since her appointment in 2019.
 Previously she held successive leadership roles across various program areas including, pediatrics, mental health and professional practice.

 Sarah completed her Diploma in Technology, in General Nursing in 1994 and began her nursing career at St. Paul’s Hospital.
 She has a baccalaureate degree in English and Classical Studies from Western University, a Masters in Business Administration from the Sauder School of Business at the University of British Columbia and a Certificate in Mental Health Law from Osgoode Hall Law School at York University.